 You can't see them coming, but accidents happen.
 That's why Southeastern Med is here for you.
 Southeastern Med cares for more than 30,000 patients annually in our Emergency Department.

 Our emergency department gives you 24-hour access to our services which are provided by Board Certified physicians.
-Our emergency-trained physician assistants, nurses, technicians and paramedics are experienced in treating those in need of emergency care and dedicated to providing the most comprehensive and compassionate care as efficiently as possible we also offer access to immediate access to local expert specialty physicians who remain on call to provide specialized care to those in need.
+Our emergency-trained physicians, physician assistants, nurses, technicians and paramedics are experienced in treating those in need of emergency care and dedicated to providing the most comprehensive and compassionate care as efficiently as possible.
+We also offer immediate access to local specialist physicians who remain on call to provide specialized care to those in need.